 QPR: Suicide Prevention

-- Suicide is the twelfth leading cause of death in the United States.
+- Suicide was the twelfth leading cause of death in the United States in 2020 with nearly 48,000 deaths by suicide and 1.2 million suicide attempts.

-- It is the second-leading cause of death for children, teens, and adults ages 10-34 nationally.
+- It was the second-leading cause of death for individuals 10-14 and 25-34 years of age.

 - There were more than twice as many deaths by suicide than by homicide.